cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/troubleshoot/troubleshoot-overview-new-outlook.md

 As a modern client, new Outlook includes enhanced built-in supportability and improvements to managing the app.
 For example, if you or your users have issues when starting new Outlook for Windows, the troubleshooting workflow can assist you in a boot issue scenario.

-If the client fails to reach this stage [WHAT STAGE??] after three unsuccessful attempts, regardless of the reason, we will reset everything, and you will need to go through the initial setup process to add your accounts again.
+If the client fails to reach this stage [WHAT STAGE?] after three unsuccessful attempts, regardless of the reason, we'll reset everything, and you'll need to go through the initial setup process to add your accounts again.
 [WE NEED TO DESCRIBE WHAT THIS IS AND HOW TO DO IT--OR POINT TO CONTENT THAT EXPLAINS THE STEPS.]

 Is there a way to force new Outlook for Windows to do this manually?
 [DO WHAT MANUALLY?
 START FROM THE BOOT?]